ogchen/Human-Native-AI-Take-Home/README.md

 ```bash
 python main.py
 ```
 By default, requests can be interactively sent to the service at http://localhost:8000/docs.
 Requests must be sent with the token "dummy_token" to be authenticated.
+As the email client is faked out, the resulting email is logged to console.

 Unit tests can be run with:
 ```bash